Greenstand/treetracker-admin-api/README.md

 **Class names** Use UpperCamelCase for class names

 ```
+class Dog {
+	bark(){
 		console.log(‘woof’);
 	}
+}
 ```

-**Descriptive conditions**Make sure to to have a descriptive name that tells the use and meaning of the code
+**Descriptive conditions** Make sure to to have a descriptive name that tells the use and meaning of the code

 ```
 const  IsValidPassword = password.length >= 4 && /^(?=.*\d).{4,}$/.test(password);
 ```

-**Object/Array creation**Use trailing commas and put short declarations on a single line.
+**Object/Array creation** Use trailing commas and put short declarations on a single line.
 Only quote keys when your interpreter complains:

 ```
 var a = ['hello', 'world'];
 var b = {
 	good: 'code',
 	'is generally': 'pretty',
 };
 ```